Senior Resources » Top 10 Groovy Artists & Bands from the 60s That Made Pop Culture History

 Elvis Presley

 If Aretha Franklin is the Queen of Soul, then Elvis Presley is the undisputed King of Rock and Roll.
 Presley’s success from the late 1950s carried over into the new decade, spawning numerous film roles and the accompanying soundtrack albums.
-And while Presley’s burgeoning movie career took center stage over his music, the decade still saw the release of some of the crooner’s most beloved ballads.
+And while Presley’s movie career took center stage over his music, the decade still saw the release of some of the crooner’s most beloved ballads.
 Namely, the timeless “Can’t Help Falling in Love” and unforgettable “Return to Sender.”

 The Jackson 5

 The Jackson 5 didn’t have their breakout moment until the end of the decade, but the group was formed in 1964.
 Comprised of 5 brothers, this pop group captured the hearts of fans everywhere with their massively successful hit “I Want You Back.”
-They continued to be popular throughout the 70s, generating more hits like “ABC” and “I’ll Be There.”
+They continued to be popular throughout the 70s, with more hits like “ABC” and “I’ll Be There.”
 Of course, it goes without saying that the most successful member of the group was the youngest brother, Michael.
 But that’s a story for another article.

 Advertisement.